.png)

 French fine dining tends to be discussed through its most visible addresses: the three-star rooms in Paris like Alléno Paris au Pavillon Ledoyen, or celebrated regional institutions such as Troisgros in Ouches, Auberge de l'Ill in Illhaeusern, or Paul Bocuse in Collonges-au-Mont-d'Or.
 Those addresses set the public image of French gastronomy.
 But France's Michelin map tells a different story when you zoom out: the majority of recognised addresses are not in Paris or Lyon.
 They are in market towns, farming villages, and Alpine valleys where cooking operates under entirely different conditions of scale, supply, and clientele.

 Le Bistrot sits in that large, largely unheralded middle tier.
-Its peer set is not Mirazur in Menton or AM par Alexandre Mazzia in Marseille.
+Its comparable set is not Mirazur in Menton or AM par Alexandre Mazzia in Marseille.
 It is the constellation of small, regionally grounded tables that keep French provincial cooking alive and, in the Michelin guide's periodic assessment, worthy of acknowledgement.
 The Plate recognition in 2025 places Le Bistrot in that constellation.
 For diners passing through eastern France rather than making a specific pilgrimage, that is a meaningful signal.

 Nearby, L'Étang du Moulin, a modern cuisine address in Bonnétage, represents the higher end of the local dining scene and operates as a point of comparison for anyone assessing the area's overall hospitality offer.